AniketShukla14/Random-places-to-visit/README.md

 # Randomiii
-It's a website that generates Random Places on every Refresh , So that you can enjoy the Pictures and the Map Location.
+It is a website that generates Random Places on every Refresh , it contains List Of Beautiful Places along with the Pictures and the Map Location.

 <!-- TABLE OF CONTENTS -->